MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-security-and-compliance/track-yammer-events.md

 - **Admins** — including exporting data, triggering private content mode and forcing all users to log out.

-- **Network settings** — including changing network usage policy and changing data retention policy.
+- **Network settings** — including changing interval for exporting data and changing data retention policy.

 ## View the audit log in the Office 365 Security &amp; Compliance center